TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

-component in a human-machine collaborative system in which the computational techniques employed by the machine are applied to do what they are good at (namely, uncovering statistical patterns/trends) and the human effort is leveraged to uncover actionable knowledge based upon these statistical discoveries.
+component in a human-machine collaborative system in which the computational techniques employed by the machine are applied to do what they are good at (namely, uncovering statistical patterns/trends) and the human effort is leveraged to interpret the patterns and turn them into actionable knowledge.

 > There are selective statistical tests performed which violate some basic
 > principles of statistical practice.